kurtosis-tech/kurtosis/docs/docs/concepts-reference/locators.md

 :::

 ### Important Package Restriction
-If your Starlark script relies on resources of any kind (remote or local) then those resources *must* be part of a [Kurtosis package][packages].
-Resources can be other Starlark scripts or files.
+If your Starlark script relies on local resources of any kind (i.e. files or packages available on your filesystem) then those resources *must* be part of a [Kurtosis package][packages].

 For example, suppose we had a [Kurtosis package][packages] like so: